-[name and description of the Police Officer or other person or persons who is or are to execute the warrant].
+VIII - Warrant to Search after Information of a Particular Offence p [name and description of the Police Officer or other person or persons who is or are to execute the warrant].

-Whereas information has been laid [or complaint has been made] before me of the commission [or suspected commission] of the offence of
+Whereas information has been laid [or complaint has been made] before me of the commission [or suspected commission] of the offence of and it has been made to appear to me that the production of the articles specified in the schedule below is essential to the inquiry now being made [or about to be made] into the said offence [or suspected offence]:

-This is to authorise and require you within the space of davs from the date hereof to search for the said articles specified in the schedule below in the [describe the house or place, or part thereof, to which the search is to be confined], and, if found, to produce the same forthwith before the Court; returning this warrant, with an indorsement certifying what you have done under it, immediately upon its execution.
+This is to authorise and require you within the space of days from the date hereof to search for the said articles specified in the schedule below in the [describe the house or place, or part thereof, to which the search is to be confined], and, if found, to produce the same forthwith before the Court; returning this warrant, with an indorsement certifying what you have done under it, immediately upon its execution.